longhorn/website/content/docs/1.3.0/advanced-resources/deploy/customizing-default-settings.md

     git clone https://github.com/longhorn/longhorn.git
     ```

-2. Modify the config map named `longhorn-default-setting` in the yaml file `longhorn/deploy/longhorn.yaml`.
-For example:
+1. Modify the config map named `longhorn-default-setting` in the yaml file `longhorn/deploy/longhorn.yaml`.

+    In the below example, users customize the default settings, backup-target, backup-target-credential-secret, and default-data-path.
+    When the setting is absent or has a leading `#` symbol, the default setting will use the default value in Longhorn or the customized values previously configured.

     ```yaml
     ---